cs3org/OCM-API/IETF-OCM-MLS.md

 **Group Key retention window.** Between processing a Commit and receiving the re-wrapped FKs for the new epoch ({{fk-rewrap}}), a Member Server may retain the previous epoch's Group Key in order to keep serving access requests.
-This retention slightly weakens forward secrecy for the duration of the window: a server compromised during the window exposes the previous epoch's Group Key in addition to the current one.
+This retention extends the lifetime of the previous epoch's Group Key and therefore weakens forward secrecy for the duration of the window.
 The window is bounded by the arrival of the re-wrapped FKs, and Member Servers MUST delete the previous Group Key as soon as it is no longer needed, or after a bounded time, whichever comes first.

 **Commit ordering.** The Group Owner Server is the sole arbiter of Commits, eliminating conflicting Commits for the same epoch during normal operation.
-A compromised or unavailable Group Owner Server can stall epoch transitions, but it cannot decrypt resource content, and it cannot cause the group to accept a Commit constructed by a non-admin client, because every Member Server independently verifies the committer against the admin set before processing a Commit ({{admins}}).
+An unavailable Group Owner Server can stall epoch transitions, but the Delivery Service and network attackers cannot cause the group to accept a Commit constructed by a non-admin client, because every Member Server independently verifies the committer against the admin set before processing a Commit ({{admins}}).
 The role passes automatically to the next admin's server when the first admin leaves the group ({{admin-set}}), and an unavailable arbiter is eventually replaced through failover ({{failover}}), during which conflicting Commits can briefly exist and are resolved deterministically.

 **Forked-state retention.** During a detected failover window, Member Servers retain the previous epoch's group state so that they can revert